LPD-EPFL/dsig-artifacts/README.md

 ## Claims

 By running the experiments, you should be able to reproduce the numbers shown in:
+* **Figure 1**: Latency of an auditable KVS, BFT broadcast and BFT replication with EdDSA and DSig.
 * **Figure 6**: Latency to sign, transmit and verify using different configurations of DSig.
 * **Figure 7**: End-to-end latency of different applications when using either Sodium, Dalek or DSig.
 * **Figure 8**: Latency CDFs of the different schemes, and their latency to sign, transmit and verify.